The wider perspective

 The modern view, to which I very much subscribe, is that there are several layers beyond the individual and beyond one-to-one relationships.
 Different levels beyond the small-scale interpersonal can be: your community, the society in which you live, and the culture or cultures you are part of.
 It can be tempting to shut these out of the therapy room, but this is unlikely to work or to do justice in a sustainable way to many of the problems that people struggle with.
 Issues of values and human rights belong here, too; I find them so important that I put them directly on my personal page under "Fundamental ideas and values".

 This means that I believe that a system is more than the sum of its parts.
 It complicates life, and our understanding of life.
 It says that "everything" can be, and often is, related; that a simple sequence, a one-directional causality, or a single person or entity to blame, rarely if ever resolves a problem, or leads to sustainable change.
 People and parts are interdependent; you need to work with the whole system in mind; circular and multiple causality are the norm; the therapy room cannot be isolated from the world.
-The family is one key example of a system.
+The family, a couple, or a partnership system, are key examples of systems.

 Money and paid work - making a living

-I believe that many people including psychotherapists underestimate the importance of working for a living, the central meaning of money, and the extent of problems people have with money.
+I believe that many people, including psychotherapists, underestimate the importance of working for a living, the central meaning of money, and the extent of problems people have with money.
 I believe that working is healthy, and that money is such a loaded "institution" or thing that for most people a good deal of inquiry and talking about money and their attitudes towards it can open doors and give real relief.
+The same for attitudes towards one's work.

 Ecotherapy, nature, the universe